waaverecords/michaelnadeau.dev/blog/posts/how-to-build-a-blog-in-react-and-nextjs.md

 }
 ```

 The first function takes a post's slug as its parameter and returns the post's data.
 It will be used inside our "/[slug]" page.
-Also, notice the use of the "gray-matter" package mentionned earlier:
+Also, notice the use of the "gray-matter" package mentioned earlier:
 ```ts
 // blog.ts
 // ...